smian0/mcp-agile-flow/src/mcp_agile_flow/ide_rules/ide_rules.md

 - Include clear titles for Mermaid diagrams using the `---` syntax
 - Keep table structure clean with proper alignment indicators
 - Format Mermaid diagrams with descriptive node labels and comments
 - Close XML tags on their own line at the parent indentation level

 ## Rule Implementation Guidelines

 ### Context
 - When implementing IDE-specific rule implementations
-- When creating or updating rule files for different IDEs
+- When creating or updating rule files
-- When ensuring cross-IDE compatibility of rules
+- When ensuring compatibility of rules

 ### Requirements
-- Maintain consistent rule implementation across all IDEs
+- Maintain consistent rule implementation
 - Follow the rule format specific to each IDE
 - Ensure rules are applied in the correct context
-- Rules must produce identical results across all IDEs
+- Rules must produce identical results
-- Rules should be well-organized and easily maintainable
+- Rules should be well-organized

-### IDE-Specific Rule Implementation
+#### Rule Implementation

-Each IDE may have a different way of implementing rules, but the core concepts and requirements should remain consistent:

-#### Cursor
-- Rules are implemented as separate `.md` files in the cursor_rules directory
-- Each rule file follows a specific naming convention (prefix-name.md)
-- Rules include YAML frontmatter with description, globs, and alwaysApply properties
-- Rules are organized by category (core, templates, documentation, etc.)

-#### Other IDEs (Windsurf, Cline, Copilot)
-- Rules are consolidated in this single file (ide_rules.md)
+- Rules are consolidated in this single file
 - Rules are organized by sections with clear headings
 - Each rule section includes context, requirements, examples, and critical rules
-- The format is consistent with Cursor's rules, but consolidated for simplicity

 ### Critical Rules
-- All rule implementations must produce identical results across IDEs
+- All rule implementations must produce identical results
-- Rule files must be properly formatted according to IDE-specific requirements
+- Rule files must be properly formatted
-- Rules must be regularly updated to maintain consistency
+- Rules must be regularly updated
-- When a rule is updated in one IDE, it must be updated in all IDE implementations
+- When a rule is updated in one IDE, it must be updated in all implementations
-- Rule format must follow the documentation standards outlined in this file
+- Rule format must follow the documentation standards

 ## Build and Automation Standards